mvazquezc/mvazquezc.github.io/content/posts/2023-04-06-cpu-memory-management-on-kubernetes/index.md

 ### Limiting memory using Cgroupsv2

+An evolved memory controller is available in Cgroupsv2, it allows for better management of memory resources for the processes inside the cgroup.
+In this section we will cover how to hard limit a process to a given amount of memory, and how to use new controls to make our programs work on memory-restricted environments.

+#### Hard limiting memory

-Limiting memory is pretty straightforward, we just set a memory.max and since the memory is a resource that cannot be compressed, once the process reaches the limit it will be killed.
+Hard limiting memory is pretty straightforward, we just set a memory.max and since the memory is a resource that cannot be compressed, once the process reaches the limit it will be killed.

 We will be using this python script: